goncedillo/wdio-e2e-browserstak/README.md

 - **BROWSERSTACK_USER**: Browserstack username
 - **BROWSERSTACK_KEY**: Browserstack token key to connect
 - **BROWSERSTACK_PROJECT_NAME**: Project name for Browserstack organization

+### Devices management

+All the devices are included by default in the folder `e2e/config/capabilities/devices` where you will find several configurations that are created by default in the project as `mobile` and `desktop` types.

+Feel free to modify this configuration to your needs.
+The only thing you have to care about is to use keys as descriptives as you can, in order to be used by NPM commands mentioned bellow.

 ## Working in local environment